Intention Games: Towards Strategic Coexistence between Partially Honest and Blind Players: Motivating a New Game for Partially Honest and Blind Players

-As a first example, consider a conventional game $\mathbb{G}$ in a war where the players are individual sovereign nations who are bound by a treaty, say $T$, the actions are armed troop deployments in a particular geographic region at a certain time, and payoffs are functions giving a numerical representation of the victory in the battle.
-Now given an action profile $d$ for all countries following $T$, the $d$ can be used as a certificate by each country $c \in T$ as a bargaining chip for troop deployment for alternate treaty/treaties $T' \neq T$ between $c$ and other countries under $T'$.
-Note that $T'$ is independent of $T$ and consequently the resulting cumulative payoff for $c$ is private with respect to $\mathbb{G}$ and above that achieved in $\mathbb{G}$. \\
+We now give two classes of examples to bring out partially honest and blind strategic interactions.
+Given the set of possible action profiles $\mathbf{A}$, we will denote a collective action by all players by $\mathbf{a} (\in \mathbf{A})$.
+We will denote, for any player $i$, the publicly announced payoff by $u_i(\cdot)$, and the higher private payoff by $v_i(\cdot)$\footref{fn:priv-above}. \\

-As a second example, consider HTTP contracts between Content Delivery Networks (CDNs) and a single Internet Service Provider (ISP) \cite{networks}, as our game $\mathbb{G}$.
-In this case the action set per CDN are HTTP objects sourced by that single ISP from that CDN.
-The payoffs are revenues generated from the HTTP applications served by the ISP's customers.
-Here again, an action profile $h$ of HTTP objects delivered could allow each CDN in $\mathbb{G}$ to negotiate with other ISPs it has contracts with, resulting in a higher private payoff.
-Essentially, $h$ would be a certificate for the CDN of availability / service record of the HTTP objects it controls. \\
+As a first example, consider a conventional game $\mathbb{G}$ in a war where the players are individual sovereign nations who are bound by a treaty, say $H_0$, the actions are armed troop deployments in a particular geographic region at a certain time, and payoffs $u_i(\cdot)$ for each country $i$, are functions giving a numerical representation of the victory in the battle.
+Now given an action profile $\mathbf{a}$ for all countries following $H_0$, the $\mathbf{a}$ can be used as a certificate by each country $i \in H_0$ as a bargaining chip for troop deployment for alternate treaty/treaties $\mathbf{H} (\neq H_0)$ between $i$ and other countries under $\mathbf{H}$.
+Note that $\mathbf{H}$ is independent of $H_0$ and consequently the resulting cumulative payoff $v_i(\cdot)$ for each country $i$ is private with respect to $\mathbb{G}$ and above that achieved in $\mathbb{G}$.
+We will formalize this example as a Cournot \cite{mixed-olig} Intention Game in Section \ref{subsec:icd}. \\